Airtable PDF Export & Automation: 5 Methods (2026 Guide)

 Limitations: This method only exports the current view, offers no design control, and cannot be customized.
 You also cannot include filtered-out records.

 You can also export Interface layouts (calendar, list, record details, charts) directly as PDFs using Airtable's "Print / Save as PDF" option in-browser.
+To do this:

-Method 2: Using Airtable Page Designer Extension
+Method 2: Page Designer Extension (Single Record PDFs)

 Airtable's Page Designer extension lets you create custom-formatted layouts for individual records.
 This gives you more design control than the simple print view.
 It's perfect for one-off documents like certificates or badges.